Trading card: Netball

-With the Suncorp Super Netball competition in Australia Tap'n'Play decided to enter the Netball trading card market.
-In 2018 they produced their first very basic release but in 2019 they have ramped it with a release full of colour and signature cards.
+With the Super Netball competition in Australia Tap'n'Play decided to enter the Netball trading card market.
+In 2018 they produced their first very basic release but in 2019 they produced a release full of colour and signature cards.

 Racing

 Racing cards consist of a card stock with stats and pictures on it.
 Sometimes it shows the car, sometimes it shows the driver's face, and sometimes both.
 It also shows the endorsing companies for the car.

-In September 2020, it was announced that Topps has signed an exclusive worldwide agreement to become the Official Sticker and Trading Card Licensee of Formula 1.
+In September 2020, it was announced that Topps had signed an exclusive worldwide agreement to become the Official Sticker and Trading Card Licensee of Formula 1.

 Rugby League

 Rugby League cards were first produced in England in 1895.
 Initially these were produced as part of a multi-sport series.
-Early in the 1920s the first dedicated Rugby League series was produced, featuring star players from the Northern Union, as the English based Rugby Football League was then known.
+Early in the 1920s, the first dedicated Rugby League series was produced, featuring star players from the Northern Union, as the English-based Rugby Football League was then known.
 These were followed shortly after by cards produced in Australia, New Zealand, and Wales.
 Rugby League trading cards are popular in Australia, with sets having been produced annually since 1968.
-These sets primarily featured players from the Sydney based New South Wales Rugby Football League, with some sets also being produced featuring players from the Brisbane based Queensland Rugby League.
+These sets primarily featured players from the Sydney-based New South Wales Rugby Football League, with some sets also being produced featuring players from the Brisbane-based Queensland Rugby League.
 In 1988 the New South Wales Rugby League expanded to become a de facto national league, and the cards were branded accordingly as "Australian Rugby League" cards in 1995, and "National Rugby League" cards in 1998.

 Rugby Union

-Rugby Union cards have been produced since the 1880s, however production has been sporadic, with limited interest post-1940.
+Rugby Union cards have been produced since the 1880s.
+However, production has been sporadic, with limited interest post-1940.

 Surfing

 In 1993 Futera trading card company produced its first surfing trading card release Hot Surf with a similar release following in 1994 and 1995.
-These are the only three surfing trading card release for the Australian market.
+These are the only three surfing trading card releases for the Australian market.

 Upper Deck has also produced surfing trading cards as a part of its annual Goodwins champion release and World of Sport series.

 Sumo

-Sumo cards consist of sports card that features one or more sumo wrestlers (sumoists) or another sumo-related theme.
+Sumo cards consist of sports cards that feature one or more sumo wrestlers (sumoists) or another sumo-related theme.